From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Data Analytics (DA) Chatbot Architecture

-Figure~\ref{fig:oda_chatbot} shows the proposed ODA Chatbot architecture, which consists of five components: \begin{enumerate}[left=0pt, label=\textbf{\arabic*.}, labelsep=0.5em, itemsep=0.5em, topsep=0.5em, partopsep=0.5em] \item \textbf{Frontend:} The frontend is a chat-based user interface built using the Python framework Streamlit.
-It enables users to interact with ODA telemetry data by submitting queries in natural language.
+Figure~\ref{fig:oda_chatbot} shows the proposed Data Analytics (DA) Chatbot architecture, which consists of five components: \begin{enumerate}[left=0pt, label=\textbf{\arabic*.}, labelsep=0.5em, itemsep=0.5em, topsep=0.5em, partopsep=0.5em] \item \textbf{Frontend:} The frontend is a chat-based user interface built using the Python framework Streamlit.
+It enables users to interact with telemetry data by submitting queries in natural language.
 These queries are forwarded to the backend for processing, and the results are returned to the frontend, where they are displayed either as a table or as a downloadable CSV file. \item \textbf{Backend:} Built with the Flask API, the backend serves as the central orchestrator of the chatbot architecture.
 Upon receiving a user's question from the frontend, it initiates two parallel processes: (a) LLM Inference – the prompt is sent to the LLM inference service, which generates a SPARQL query based on the KG schema and a few-shot context; and (b) VKG Generation – a temporary KG is constructed, containing only the data necessary to answer the user’s query.
 Once both tasks are completed, the backend proceeds to the query refinement step—similar to \cite{khan2025exasage}—where the SPARQL query is validated and corrected for common syntax errors or invalid property references.
 The refined query is then executed against the Graph Database’s SPARQL endpoint.
-The final result is returned to the frontend for presentation to the user. \item \textbf{LLM Inference Service:} This component is responsible for generating SPARQL queries for a user question.
-It constructs the LLM's input by combining the user text with two key contextual elements: (i) a textual representation of the ODA ontology which extends the one presented in \cite{khan2025exasage} to reduce LLM inference time by reducing the input token counts.
+The final result is returned to the frontend for presentation to the user. \item \textbf{LLM Inference Service:} This component is responsible for generating SPARQL queries for user questions.
+It constructs the LLM's input by combining the user text with two key contextual elements: (i) a textual representation of the underlying KG schema of the telemetry in the form of an RDF ontology.
 This ontology provides the schema-level knowledge upon which the VKG is constructed in the backend, and (ii) a set of few-shot examples demonstrating correct query generation.
-The (i) and (ii) guide the LLM to generate queries that are both syntactically accurate and semantically consistent with the KG schema. \item \textbf{Graph Database:} The graph database serves as the storage backend for KGs.
-It includes a static \textit{Base-KG}, which stores metadata about the target data center, such as its spatial layout, rack configurations, and compute node locations.
-In addition to this, the system stores the dynamically generated VKGs—tailored subsets of data specific to the user’s question.
-This component is implemented using a high-performance RDF store called GraphDB by Ontotext. \item \textbf{ODA Datalake:} This is a NoSQL DB that contains the ODA telemetry data.
-It can either represent the production database \cite{ODA}, or a repository of historical telemetry data in parquet file format, like the M100 dataset \cite{m100nature}. \end{enumerate}
+The (i) and (ii) guide the LLM to generate queries that are both syntactically accurate and semantically consistent with the KG schema. \item \textbf{Graph Database:} The graph database serves as the storage backend for dynamically generated IoT telemetry VKGs.
+It also stores a static KG, termed the \textit{Base-KG}, which is built according to the domain-specific RDF ontology.
+This \textit{Base-KG} contains domain-specific system-level configurations and metadata—such as static IoT sensor configurations, device hierarchies, and spatial arrangements—that are specific to each deployment and must be adjusted accordingly.
+By combining the \textit{Base-KG} with query-specific VKGs, the system fulfills all the requirements for successful execution of the generated SPARQL query.
+This component can be implemented using any high-performance graph store, such as GraphDB by Ontotext, Apache Jena TDB/Fuseki, etc. \item \textbf{IoT Datalake:} This is a NoSQL DB that contains the IoT telemetry data.
+The backend utilizes this IoT datalake for the construction of dynamic VKGs.
+It can either represent the production database \cite{ODA} or a repository of historical IoT datasets. \end{enumerate}